 Hiking to the Bottom of the Grand Canyon, Arizona

 Mary of The Lifelong Adventures

 There is no better way to truly appreciate the size and grandeur of the Grand Canyon in northern Arizona than to hike from its rim all the way down to the Colorado River at the bottom.
 At nearly one mile deep, the Grand Canyon can be hard to comprehend when standing on the rim looking out into open space.
 The opposite side is barely visible in the distance and it is not possible to see the bottom in most places.
-Instead, throw on a backpack and head down the 7.1 mile (11.4 km) South Kaibab Trail from the South Rim to Phantom Ranch at the very bottom.
+Instead, throw on your bug out bag and head down the 7.1 mile (11.4 km) South Kaibab Trail from the South Rim to Phantom Ranch at the very bottom.
 The South Kaibab Trail is steep and exposed with sweeping views of the canyon during most of the descent.
 The campground at the bottom is next to a small river and the ranch offers cold drinks and snacks.
 All incredibly welcome after hours hiking in the desert heat!
 Head back to the top of the South Rim via the 9.9 mile (15.9 km) Bright Angel Trail.
 This trail follows a ravine up to a plateau mid-way up.
 It then ascends via a series of switchbacks carved out of the almost sheer canyon wall.

 Wild bear viewing in Lake Clark National Park Alaska

 Situated in one of the more remote parts of Alaska is Lake Clark National Park.
 People come from all around the world to camp and view wild brown bears in their natural environment.
 Imagine this, sitting in the non-restricted wildlife viewing platform, on the ground, with nothing between you and an 800 pound wild brown bear.
 Nothing can really explain the feeling you get when these large creatures stare you in eyes.